 The AT&T Pebble Beach Pro-Am entry fee isn't cheap.
-You're going to plunk down a pretty penny to compete alongside the PGA Tour's best at Pebble Beach Golf Links, Spyglass Hill and Monterey Peninsula Country Club.
+You're going to plunk down a pretty penny to compete alongside the PGA Tour's best at Pebble Beach Golf Links and Spyglass Hill (and, formerly, also Monterey Peninsula Country Club).

 However, playing in the AT&T Pebble Beach Pro-Am isn't as simple as plunking down the entry fee and getting a pro partner for three incredible days of golf.
 There's an invitation component, compared to many PGA Tour pro-ams where the field is open to most anyone for a number of spots.